iloyd98/hatp36-analysis/README.md

 Download BOTH folders.

 Note: KeplerCam is a large download and may take some time.
-Also, due to the large file size, the KeplerCam data will be zipped into 3 separate files.
-More on this below.

 ---